 When he arrived, Charles couldn’t walk.
 He looked melted in the back of the SUV, panting so heavily that I couldn’t understand how he was able to ventilate himself.
 His tongue lolled out to the side, and his eyes were panicked.
 I could feel the heat radiating from his body.

 My staff jumped into action by carefully lifting him onto a stretcher and bringing him into the hospital.
-One vet tech began shaving Charles for an IV catheter to start cool intravenous fluids while the other technician took the St Bernard’s temperature and got his heart rate.
+One vet tech began shaving Charles for an IV catheter to start cool intravenous fluids while the other technician took the St. Bernard’s temperature and got his heart rate.
 (As an aside, knowing your dog’s vital signs just might save his or her life someday.
-Please learn how to assess dog vital signs.)
+Please learn how to assess dog vital signs and take your dog’s temperature.)

 My hospital doesn’t have overnight care, so our goal was to stabilize Charles before transferring him to the local 24-hour specialty veterinary hospital.
 He would need days of critical care.
 Even with all that modern veterinary medicine has to offer, his prognosis (expected outcome) was “guarded.”

-Our veterinary team started by cooling him with water, a fan, and ice packs.
+Our veterinary team started by cooling him with water, and a fan.
 Next, we placed an IV catheter and started IV fluids.
 Then, we lined an oxygen mask with ice to deliver cooled oxygen.

 Diagnostic testing